oliver-oloughlin/kvdex/README.md

 ### countAll()

-The "countAll" method is used to count the total number of documents across all collections.
+Count the total number of documents across all collections.
 It takes an optional options argument that can be used to set the consistency mode.

 ```ts
 // Gets the total number of documents in the KV store across all collections